Nationals vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has 49 hits with 14 doubles, a triple, 11 home runs, 34 walks and 31 RBI.
-He's also stolen two bases.
+- Mookie Betts has recorded 51 hits with 14 doubles, a triple, 11 home runs and 34 walks.
+He has driven in 31 runs with two stolen bases.

 Betts Recent Games